flythebluesky/annotation-resource-loader-spring/README.md

 # annotation-resource-loader-spring

-An example of how to create a custom annotation that loads a Java resource into a String.
+An example of how to create a custom annotation to load a Java resource into a String.

 # Example